HubTurbo/HubTurbo/docs/filters.md

 ### sort

 *Expects a comma-separated list of sorting criteria.
-For example, `repo, ~updated, -comments`.
-Here are the available sort criteria:*
+For example, `repo, ~updated, -comments`.*
-- `comments` : sorts issues by number of comments (in descending order)
-- `repo` : sorts issues by repo.
-Only applicable if the panel is showing issues from more than one repo
-- `updated` (or `date`) : sorts issues by their updated time (latest updated issues are shown first)
-- `id` : sorts issues by id (in ascending order)
-- `assignee` : sorts issues by assignees (in alphabetical order of assignees' names)
-- `priority` : sorts issues within the group by name (high, low, etc.) (in alphabetical order)
-- `status` : sorts issues by status (`open` issues followed by `closed` issues)
-- `milestone` : sorts issues by their milestones (milestones with latest due date are shown first)
-- label group : sorts issues by the label group specified (in alphabetical order).Label groups can be disambiguated by appending a `.`.
-For example, `sort:priority.` will sort issues by their priorities in alphabetical order (Will show issues with `high` priority first, followed by `low` priority issues and then followed by `medium` priority)

 Sorts a repository by the list of criteria, going from left to right.
 Negated criteria will reverse the ordering that they describe.

+Available sorting criteria:

+- `comments`: sorts by number of comments (in descending order)
+- `repo`: sorts by repo.
+Only applicable if the panel is showing issues from more than one repo
+- `updated` (or `date`): sorts issues by their updated time (latest updated issues are shown first)
+- `id`: sorts by issue id (in ascending order)
+- `assignee`: sorts by assignee (in alphabetical order of assignees' names).
+Aliases: `a`
+- `state`: sorts by status (open issues followed by closed issues).
+Aliases: `status`, `s`
+- `milestone`: sorts by milestone (latest due date first).
+Aliases: `m`
+- Anything else is interpreted as a *label group*: sorts by the label group specified in alphabetical order.
+Label groups can be disambiguated by appending a `.`, if there is a label group that clashes with one of the above names.
+For example, `sort:priority.` will sort issues by their priorities in alphabetical order (issues with `high` priority will come first, followed by `low` priority, then `medium` priority)

 ## Additional features